 Lake Malawi Travel Guide

-Visitors to the lake can see colourful mbuna fish in the water, while there are also occasional sightings of crocodiles, hippos, monkeys and African fish eagles along the shore.
+Visitors to Lake Malawi can see colourful mbuna fish in the water, while there are also occasional sightings of crocodiles, hippos, monkeys and African fish eagles along the shore.
 The nearby Eastern Miombo woodlands are home to African wild dogs.
 Swimming, snorkelling and diving are popular activities in the tropical waters of the lake, and many visitors also enjoy waterskiing, sailing and fishing.
-Then, of course, there are the long stretches of beautiful golden beach to relax on...

-There are also many options available for holiday accommodation at the lake, including resorts, guesthouses and caravan/camping parks.
-Cape Maclear is a well developed lakeside town, and nearby Monkey Bay is a great holiday resort.
+There are many options available for holiday accommodation at the lake, including resorts, guesthouses and caravan or camping parks.
+All budgets are catered for, with luxury lodges attracting the glamorous and humble campsites hosting families and backpackers.
+Cape Maclear is a well-developed lakeside town, and nearby Monkey Bay is a great holiday resort area.
 Club Makokola, near Mangochi, is also a popular resort.
-Most of the lake is accessed by short dirt roads leading off the tarred road that runs its length.

 Become our Lake Malawi Travel Expert